WWF WrestleMania: The Arcade Game

-WWF WrestleMania (released on home consoles as WWF WrestleMania: The Arcade Game) is a professional wrestling arcade game released by Midway Manufacturing Co. in 1995.
+WWF WrestleMania (released on home consoles as WWF WrestleMania: The Arcade Game) is a professional wrestling arcade video game released by Midway Manufacturing Co. in 1995.
 It is based on the World Wrestling Federation (WWF) professional wrestling promotion.

 The game features digitized representations of eight WWF performers who are pitted against each other in fast-paced matches inspired by Midway's Mortal Kombat and NBA Jam games.
 Commentary is provided by Vince McMahon and Jerry "The King" Lawler, who also appear in the game sitting at the announcers' table to the right of the ring, and Howard Finkel welcoming players to Wrestlemania at the start screen.

-Acclaim, who published the console versions of the game, developed a follow-up, WWF In Your House, for the PlayStation, Sega Saturn, and DOS.
+Acclaim, which published the console versions of the game, released a follow-up in 1996: WWF In Your House.